nelsonfigueroa/personal-finance/README.md

 # Personal Finance

 A finance tracking application.
 Currently tracks net worth and expenses month-to-month.
 Includes an `infrastructure` repository for Terraform resources.
+In the future, this directory will also hold Kubernetes manifests.

 ## Test-Driven Approach